adrianogil/simplegrammar/README.md

 # simplegrammar
-Text generation based on a simple grammar
+Python Library for Text generation based in a simple grammar